USRSE/usrse.github.io/_posts/2023-01-17-escience-2022-report-out.md

 Following the presentations, participants split into breakout groups to discuss two main topic areas: (1) Research challenges, concerns, and successes;
-(2) Human factors challenges, concerns, and successes.
+and (2) Human factors challenges, concerns, and successes.
 The participants were given the following instructions:

 - **Goal**: Identify avenues for improvements, research, or tips/actions that can resolve common problems